SandBell® Origins: No Homemade SandBell can Equal it

 The best new inventions solve a problem.
 There is far more to making a new consumer product successful, but solving a problem is the foundation.
+Trying to make a homemade SandBell with the wrong materials to save a few pennies is a waste time.

 The problem was seen by Jim Liston, co-founder President of the Competitive Athlete Training Zone (“CATZ”).
 CATZ is a sports performance training program focused on youth athletes, and Jim is one of the top experts in strength and conditioning, training professionals athletes like David Beckham, who incidentally used SandBells when recovering from an injury at CATZ.